nickpettican/Middle-Way-Musings/content/about.md

 ---
 title: "About Middle Way Musings"
 date: 2023-07-03T10:08:13+05:30
-description: "Exploring enlightenment through Buddhist logic.
-Challenging perspectives, embracing wisdom and enquiry.
-Unravelling the tapestry of reality together."
+description: "Writings, wikis, interactive tours and translations on Buddhist philosophy and practice, from a Western monk studying in the Nalanda Tradition in India."
 author: "Tenpa Bhikshu"
 aliases: ["about"]
 comments: false